Skip to main content

 For French cooking with similar ambition in other Canadian cities, Tanière³ in Quebec City and Jérôme Ferrer - Europea in Montreal are the natural reference points.
 AnnaLena in Vancouver shares a similar micro-seasonal philosophy in a different register.
 Further afield, Hotel de Ville Crissier in Crissier and L'Effervescence in Tokyo show what the French bistro tradition looks like when pushed to its formal limits.
 Closer to home in Ontario, Restaurant Pearl Morissette in Lincoln, The Pine in Creemore, and Narval in Rimouski are worth knowing if you are exploring the broader regional French-influenced cooking scene.

 Dreyfus holds a Michelin Plate (2025), having previously earned the same recognition in 2024.
 The Google rating sits at 4.6 from 508 reviews, which is a high-confidence signal given the volume.
-The Michelin citation quotes assessor Elise Tastet: "Hospitality at its leading.
+The Michelin citation quotes assessor Elise Tastet: "Hospitality at its finest.
 Simple menu, quality ingredients and delicious plates."
 That is not faint praise from a source that does not give it freely.

 Dreyfus is at 96 Harbord St, Toronto.
 The room is small and narrow, which means capacity is limited by design.
-Booking difficulty is rated moderate , reserve in advance rather than assuming availability, particularly for evenings and weekends.
+Booking difficulty is rated moderate, reserve in advance rather than assuming availability, particularly for evenings and weekends.
 The price range is $$$, positioning it as a considered spend rather than a casual drop-in, but well below the $$$$ tier occupied by Toronto's most formal tasting rooms.
 For a full picture of where to eat, drink, and stay around the city, see our full Toronto restaurants guide, our full Toronto hotels guide, our full Toronto bars guide, our full Toronto wineries guide, and our full Toronto experiences guide.

 Quick reference: 96 Harbord St, Toronto | French | $$$ | Michelin Plate 2024 & 2025 | Google 4.6 (508) | Book in advance.